-Well, that’s music to our ears here at HIGH TIMES!
-After all, we’ve been doing this for 40 years, and now it is 2015 and marijuana is (mostly) legal in over half the country.
+Well, that’s music to our ears here at High Times!
+After all, we’ve been doing this for 40 plus years, and now and marijuana is (mostly) legal in over half the country.
 And to be sure, no law enforcement is going to harass you over just one plant, even on their slowest day.

 First, let’s remove any fear you may have that this is going to be difficult.
 It is not.

 We call it “weed” for a reason—because it grows easily and anywhere, like a weed.
 That being said, there is one central aspect of growing a pot plant that everyone needs to understand, and that is that cannabis is a flowering plant, meaning that in nature it bears its fruits only once a year, during the fall season when the daylight hours grow shorter.

 This is important for the home indoor grower because the light period, or photoperiod, of the plant, must be controlled.
 What this simply means is that a pot plant must be placed in 12+ hours of light every day in order to keep the plant from flowering.

 You might ask, “Why not just let the plant flower immediately and harvest some nice buds and get to the smoking?”

 Well, in truth, you could do that.
 But if an immature plant flowers too early, there won’t be much harvest to be had.
 Ideally, a pot plant needs to grow, or “vegetate,” for at least a few weeks before flowering.
 Otherwise, the harvesting of its fruit will be extremely disappointing.

 In order to keep a plant in vegetation and to garner a healthy, well-developed specimen, a young seedling should be grown for four to six weeks before flowering is induced.
 During this time, the plant should get a minimum of 16 hours of light, but 18-20 hours is a safer bet.
 To do this indoors—even near a window with good sunlight—a lamp will be needed to ensure the proper length of its photoperiod.